acarlyle/acarlyle.github.io/_posts/2017-04-28-experimental-learning.md

 > What was the single most useful or meaningful thing you learned in this experience?

-The **most** useful thing that I learned from this course is how to build a website.
-In Application of Databases, I learned how to build a website and several different technologies commonly used when doing so.
+The **most** useful thing that I learned from this course is how to properly build a website.
+In Application of Databases, I did learn how to build a website and several different technologies commonly used when doing so.
 However, we didn't learn how to put a large-scale project together - until now.
 Thanks to the ambitious nature of my group, we didn't use the rudimentary approach found in Databases; we built a CRUD application from the ground up taking full advantage of Flask.

 > What knowledge or skills acquired or developed while in college were most useful in this experience?